nearform/fast-jwt/README.md

 - `clockTolerance`: Timespan in milliseconds is the tolerance to apply to the current timestamp when performing time comparisons.
 Default is `0`.

-- `tokenHasher`: The function that will be used to hash the token.
-By default is used [the hashToken function](./src/utils.js).
+- `cacheKeyBuilder`: The function that will be used to create the [cache's key](#caching).
+To avoid sensitive informations leaking, by default is used [the hashToken function](./src/utils.js).

 The verifier is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.